Chelsoconn/210/scope_lexical_closure.md

 In the creation phase, Javascript creates the execution context by storing all function declarations (in their entirety) and declared variables within that context in a memory heap.
 Variables declared with the `var` keyword, including function expressions assigned to variables, are initialized to `undefined`.
 Variables declared with `let` and `const` do not have default initialization.

 During this process, these declarations get hoisted to the top of their scope.
 The body is included in the function, which is why functions can be called and variables declared with `var` can be referenced before they are declared.
-Note that variables declared with `let` and `const` do not have a default initialization and therefor are in a temporal dead zone if referenced prior to their declaration.
+Note that variables declared with `let` and `const` do not have a default initialization and therefor are in a temporal dead zone if referenced prior to their initialization.

 The execution phase is where variables are initialized and the code is executed.
 The GEC is always executed, whereas the FEC is executed upon invocation.